McDonald's sells China business in deal worth up to $2.1B

-HONG KONG (AP) — Fast food giant McDonald’s says it is selling a controlling stake in its China business to a group of investors led by state-owned Chinese conglomerate Citic in a deal worth up to $2.1 billion.
+HONG KONG (AP) — Fast-food giant McDonald’s is selling a controlling stake in its China business to a group of investors led by state-owned Chinese conglomerate Citic in a deal worth up to $2.1 billion, the companies said Monday.

-The company said in a statement Monday that Citic and its investment management unit Citic Capital will acquire 52 percent of the business.
+The transaction is part of a global business overhaul being carried out by the American company to keep up with changing tastes that have resulted in declining sales.

-Another partner, Washington-based private equity firm The Carlyle Group, will own 28 percent.
+Under the terms of the deal, Citic Ltd. and its investment management unit Citic Capital will acquire 52 percent of the business while another partner, Washington-based private equity firm The Carlyle Group, will own 28 percent.
+McDonald’s will retain a 20 percent stake.

-McDonald’s will keep the remaining 20 percent of the business, comprised of mainland China and Hong Kong operations and valued at up to $2.1 billion.
+About two-thirds of the China operation’s 2,640 outlets, including 240 in Hong Kong, that are now owned by McDonald’s will be refranchised.
+The China business, which employs more than 120,000 people, is valued at up to $2.1 billion, according to the agreement.

 Most Read Stories